mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Sakakibara:</b> Generally speaking, it would be better to make it independent.
 There are various issues as to whether it is a good idea or not for a specific car, but in our case, we think that attaching a torque rod to the conventional Hotchkiss drive type is a good option for a front engine/rear drive vehicle.

-<b>Watari:</b> There are many different types of suspension, and when you consider the pros and cons, the conventional type may seem ordinary, but I think it's the most smartest way to go.
+<b>Watari:</b> There are many different types of suspension, and when you consider the pros and cons, the conventional type may seem ordinary, but I think it's the smartest way to go.
 However, the spring constant depends on your target, and if you're focused on rallies, it would be nice to have an option with a slightly lower spring constant for city use.

 <b>Magazine:</b> How was the performance?